larntz/lemmy-directory/content/community/lemmy.world/offmychest.md

 ---
 title: "offmychest"
 name: "offmychest"
-description: "Get it off your chest! -Note: If you want this community established and maintained, then creating activity is how you let us know!-Welcome to offmychest!
+description: "Get it off your chest! -Welcome to offmychest!
 This community is subject to the rules defined for this instance of Lemmy, [which you can check out here. ](https://mastodon.world/about)"
 type: community
-date: "2023-06-16 22:57:16"
+date: "2023-06-19 11:36:40"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/offmychest"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 13
+subscribers: 28
 posts: 1
 comments: 3
 weight: 1